jovi920204/Survey-Form/README.md

 # Survey Form
 ## Practice HTML and CSS
-​This practice is refernced by freeCodeCamp Survey Form Project.
+  This practice is refferenced by freeCodeCamp Survey Form Project.

 ## Could be better
 - add `action` attribute in `form` element